roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 12. Spam Filter
 The [`Spam Filter`](./12.Spam-Filter/index.html) project detects spam in user-submitted messages by analyzing common spam patterns using regular expressions.
 It checks for phrases associated with spam and displays feedback, helping users identify potentially spammy content.

+### 13. Number Sorter
+The [`Number Sorter`](./13.Number-Sorter/index.html) is a project that allows users to select a series of numbers from dropdowns and sorts them in ascending order upon clicking the "Sort" button.
+It features different sorting algorithms implemented in JavaScript, with results displayed dynamically in the interface.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.